transpect/mathtype-extension/README.md

 	No xproc-util needed, but no debug-files stored therefore.
 	The debug is still available on xproc-ports, if you want to use them yourself.

+## From other front-end pipelines such as docx2tex

+See https://github.com/transpect/docx2tex (note the MathType extension submodule might not be up to date)

 # Options
 Configure tr:mathtype2mml step by passing options to it: